 1. My (mis-)understanding of earlier versions of the paper was that the data did not allow you to observe individuals longitudinally.
 However, section 5.3 suggests to me that you can do so.
 If I am understanding the data correctly now, this has really important implications!

-We lack the computational capabilities to implement many of the standard panel models as the full data set would take up hundreds of gigabytes of memory, and so computation time and even capability (e.g. some matrices may be too difficult to invert, issues with numeric overflow, etc.) prove genuine obstacles.
+We lack the computational capabilities to implement many of the standard panel models as the full data set would take up hundreds of gigabytes of memory, and so computation time and even capability (e.g., some matrices may be too difficult to invert, issues with numeric overflow, etc.) prove genuine obstacles.
 In fact, we did not even create the full dataset and only know its approximate size since the aggregation of the dataset into frequency-weighted observations reduces the number of rows by a factor of a thousand.
 Even with the weighted dataset, computational issues still prove to be problematic.

 a.
 You can include lagged demerit points as a regressor.